dustywhite7/pythonMikkeli/courseSlides/3 - Functions.md

 # Why Use Functions?

-In Python (and most languages), we can just write code as a sequence of commands, and everything will be fine.
+In Python (and most languages), we can just write code as a sequence of commands, and everything works just fine.

 ```python
 import numpy as np